Boceprevir (By mouth)

 VictrelisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to boceprevir, or if you are pregnant or your sexual partner is pregnant.
+Do not use it if you had an allergic reaction to boceprevir, or if you or your partner is pregnant.

 How to Use This Medicine:

 - It is best to take this medicine with food or milk.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: If it is less than 2 hours before your next dose, wait until then to take the medicine and skip the missed dose.
 If it is more than 2 hours before your next dose, take the missed dose.
 Then take the next dose as scheduled.
 Ask your pharmacist or doctor if you have any questions about this.